bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 * `emailSettings`: this object contains configuration items used when generating and sending the invite email. `sender` and `subject` are required, but additional properties can be defined and used in the invite email (see details in the invite email section).

-* `publisSite`: the base URl for the public issuer site, to be used when generating invite links.
+* `publicSite`: the base URl for the public issuer site, to be used when generating invite links.

 * `issuer`: an object holding configuration settings for the issuer